 During the winter the POWs were often pleased to go down the mine out of the cold.
 They could only play football or swim in nearby gravel pits if off-duty guards would guard them..’

-The camp commandant, Arthur Engleskirche, shot at least two prisoners and was wanted for war crimes after the war, but was never found.
-After the war the Mine Foreman Herr Spaniol was successfully tried for war crimes and convicted to seven years imprisonment in September 1947, but his sentence was revoked in December 1951.
+The E72 camp commandant, UnterFeldwebel Arthur Engleskirche, shot at least two prisoners and was wanted for war crimes after the war, but was never found.
+After the war the Mine Foreman Gerhard Spaniol, a civilian, was successfully tried for war crimes and convicted to seven years imprisonment in September 1947.
+His sentence was revoked in December 1951.

-My father became a fluent German speaker (although apart from a year-long spell as an interpreter with the RAOC between 1945-46, he virtually never used this skill post-war).
-After Norman Gibbs was removed from E72 in 1944, Eric West replaced Gibbs as the camp interpreter from 1944 onward, and his work in the role is mentioned in his Liberation Questionnaire.
+Norman Gibbs was abruptly removed from E72 in June 1944, and my father Eric West replaced Gibbs as the camp Dolmetscher (interpreter) from 1944 onward, and his work in the role is mentioned in his Liberation Questionnaire.

 John the Bastard, War crime

-The E72 camp commandant, Unter-Feldwebel Arthur Engelkircher (known to the inmates as ‘John the Bastard‘) was apparently a notorious sadist and my father completed a war crime affidavit, in his distinctive handwriting, for MI6 after his liberation describing the death, at Engelkircher’s hands, of 2nd Battalion Guardsman David Blythin on 23rd March 1943.
+The E72 camp commandant, Unter-Feldwebel Arthur Engelkircher was known to the inmates as ‘John the Bastard‘.
+Engelkircher was a committed Nazi and apparently a notorious sadist.
+My father completed a war crime affidavit, in his distinctive handwriting, for MI6 after his liberation describing the death, at Engelkircher’s hands, of 2nd Battalion Guardsman David Blythin on 23rd March 1943.

 David Blythin’s grave (centre) at Schomberg Cemetry.
 Blythin is now buried at the Commonwealth War Cemetery in Krakow